 Applicants for admission to the MS in Anatomy program should have successfully completed the requirements for a baccalaureate degree.
 Admission is competitive and applicants should have a minimum of one of the following: GPA 3.0, MCAT 504 (28), DAT 16, GRE 310.
 Applicants from Australia should have a minimum GAMSAT of 57.
 A minimum score of 72 in the TOEFL examination is required for applicants from non-English-speaking nations.

+The application deadline is July 31, 2023.
 The application for admission to the Master of Science degree program in Anatomy should be submitted to the Graduate Program in Biomedical Sciences.
 Applications will be reviewed as they are received and applicants will be admitted on a competitive basis.
 Therefore early submission of applications is highly encouraged.
 There is no application fee.

 Supplemental application materials may be directed to: